jxdx/yelp-clone-api/README.md

 log in as that user first.
 6) I didn't give users the ability to create restaurants.
 I decided all data should come from a verified source like Yelp to avoid creating fake restaurants in the real world.
+7) I also decided to create my own serializers.
+I could have used a gem for this but I like having the flexibility of creating my own.
-7) I debated whether to add JWT token authentication, this takes up a far amount of time and JWT is something that is fairly common and its easy to implement.
+8) I debated whether to add JWT token authentication, this takes up a fair amount of time and JWT is something that is fairly common and its easy to implement.
 However, I would never create a production API that didn't have JWT authentication or at least some kind of auth token security so I decided to implement it.
 This allows the API to be more stable and maintanable.
+9) I used rspec for testing as it's what I'm most comfortable using.
-8) For deployment and monitoring I decided to go with AWS elastic beanstalk.
+10) For deployment and monitoring I decided to go with AWS elastic beanstalk.
 Since this is an assignment and I didn't want to spend too much time on it I could have deployed using a service like Heroku but I like the monitoring capabilities better on AWS and the ability to create alerts.
 ```